I'm All Yours

 "I'm All Yours" is an R&B-hip-hop song by British artist Jay Sean.
 The song was released in North America as the first single from his second album there, Neon.
 In other markets, including the UK, the song serves as Jay Sean's lead single from his fourth studio album.
 The single features American rapper Pitbull and is produced by Orange Factory Music.

 "I'm All Yours" had its radio premiere on 18 April 2012.
 The track was officially released to US radio on 22 May 2012 and digital retailers on 29 May 2012.
+It performed modestly on the charts, peaking at number 85 on the Billboard Hot 100 in the United States.
+Internationally, it saw greater success in countries like New Zealand, where it peaked at number 22, and Australia, where it reached number 13.

 Background

 In February 2012, Jay Sean revealed at the Cash Money’s pre-Grammy party in Hollywood that a brand new single, I'm All Yours featuring Pitbull, is coming.
 He told Rap-Up, "It’s gonna be a smash and I’m saying it right now because the video is insane".
 He further added "We shot it in Miami—yachts, helicopters, speed boats, all of that good stuff".